csqcode/purple-team-homelab/scenarios/ad-attack-chain/03-lateral-movement/writeup.md

 - Since this administrator account had no restrains, we could access whatever data we wanted.
 Peeking through the documents of other administrators only requires us to confirm a pop-up window using our privileges.
 - Copying data instead of moving it leaves less of a trace.
 Once it has been copied into the drive, it will automatically appear in Kali's designated folder to be used and manipulated

+---

 ## Detection Engineering

 **Telementry Source:** Suricata, Windows Sysmon

+**Rationale:** I chose not to make any alerts for this step due to the risk of false positives.
+Generating an alert for any RDP session to a specific computer is impractical.
+Instead of this, I opted to get my conclusions from an active investigation session.
+I looked at the different IDs generated after the Kerberoasting session and decided what needed the most attention.

+---

+## Investigation Walkthrough

 Security RDP: